liamroddy/LED-Matrix-Clock/README.md

 ## The Code

-I wrote the clock script in Python (clock.py).
-For details on building and running this I'd follow hzeller's wonderful guide: https://github.com/hzeller/rpi-rgb-led-matrix
+I wrote the clock script in Python.
+For details on building and running a whole variety of sample programs I'd follow hzeller's wonderful guide: https://github.com/hzeller/rpi-rgb-led-matrix

-You can build and run it just as you would any of the samples in the Python samples directory: https://github.com/hzeller/rpi-rgb-led-matrix/tree/master/bindings/python/samples
+But for this clock project you install the `rgbmatrix` library you should be able to directly execute `main.py`.
+You may also wish to do what I did for my clock and have a shell script set up to run the clock program automatically when the Pi boots up.

 ## The Hardware